camwestwood/xapi/recipes/vle/forum.md

 There is a hierarchy of items that need to be identified to send this statement

 1. A parent forum.
-This information is required for the context of the statement
+This information is required for the context of the statement.
 2. The discussion or thread.
-This is the object for the statement statements
+This is the object for the statement.
 3. Any posts to the discussion, actual content of the post is part of the result entity.

 ### Actor